irfanalamt/sentient-node-blog/posts/carbon-versatility.md

 ---
 title: 'Carbon versatility'
 date: 'August 25 2022'
 excerpt: 'Our body composition is 65% of Oxygen by mass.
 Carbon is just 18%.
-Despite the elemental makeup of our bodies, we are carbon-based creatures. '
+Despite the elemental makeup of our bodies, we are carbon-based beings. '
 cover_image: '/images/posts/img5.jpg'
 id: 5
 ---